grow/grow/README.md

     grow build ~/example.com/

-If you prefer, you can also install using `pip install grow`, but you will not be able to take advantage of the autoupdater.
+By using the installer from `install.growsdk.org`, you can take advantage of the autoupdater.
+If you'd prefer to build yourself or install Grow another way (such as `pip`), see [installation alternatives](#installation-alternatives).

 ## Contributing